Robert Townshend: Chairman

 Thomas Seymour

-Thomas is a highly experienced barrister with a broad range of practice areas which include extensive knowledge and experience of charities and charity law.
-He is a Bencher of the Inner Temple and a Member of the Chancery Bar Association; the Association of Pension Lawyers; the Society of Trust and Estate Practitioners; and the Association of Contentious Trust and Probate Specialists.
-A Member of the Council of Radley College from 1996-2021, he has served as a trustee of the Radley Foundation since 2000, and as chairman of trustees 2011-2020.
-In the 1990’s he served as a trustee of the Royal Hospital for Neuro-Disability.
+Thomas is a very experienced Chancery barrister who has practised in a broad range of areas; he has substantial experience of advising on charities and charity law.
+He is a Bencher of the Inner Temple and a Member of the Chancery Bar Association and the Association of Pension Lawyers.
+He has considerable experience as trustee, having served as trustee of the Royal Hospital for Neuro-Disability (in the 1990’s), a member of the Council of Radley College (1996-2021), trustee of the Radley Foundation (2000-2-21) and its chairman (2011-2020).
 Thomas moved to Suffolk in 1997 and lives at Gothic Farm, Heveningham, an unusual grade II listed house, dating from the mid-15th century.

 Simon Sturgis AADip RIBA